jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 The first step to performing a good research study is to find the right people for your research team.

 We suggest that you look out for collaborators before you even design your studies.
-If you are new to informatics and you plan to employ or menter informatics experts in your lab, we suggest that you seek help from an informatics expert before you start an informatics project.
+If you are new to informatics and you plan to employ or mentor informatics experts in your lab, we suggest that you seek help from an informatics expert before you start an informatics project.

 This section is based on a [blog post](https://simplystatistics.org/2011/10/20/finding-good-collaborators) from [Roger Peng](http://www.biostat.jhsph.edu/~rpeng/) of the [simply statistics](https://simplystatistics.org/) blog which has many other useful discussions and resources.